Shinmera/tooter/README.md

     (tooter:account *client*)

-If you are connecting to an instance that is running a version of the software that does not supports API version 2, is recommended that you switch client class to `tooter:client-v1`

-    (setf *client* (change-class *client* 'tooter:client-v1))

 From here on out you can make use of the full API Mastodon API.
 See the definition index below.

     (tooter:make-status *client* "Tooter works, woah nelly!")